-For the longest time my husband has considered my writing to be a hobby, and has often referred to his enjoyment of fishing as a comparison.
-This infuriates me, for I perceive it as so much more.
-I believe it to be my calling–something I don’t necessarily want to do, but rather it calls out to me, constantly nagging and berating me into its devotion.
+For the longest time, my husband has considered my writing a hobby, and often refers to his enjoyment of fishing as a comparison.
+This infuriates me, because writing, to me, is so much more.
+I believe it to be my calling.
+Something I don’t necessarily want to do, but rather its nagging and berating calls me to respond.
+To act, to write.

-Anyway, after recently considering the matter, I’ve realized that perhaps I was the one not fully understanding the comparison.
-I took the time to get over my own indignation, and had quite an epiphany.
-I realized that I was applying my own assumptions or perceptions of what fishing meant to me, yet I failed to understand what his perceptions might be.
-So, I thought about it…
+Anyway, after considering the matter, I’ve realized that perhaps I was not fully understanding the comparison.
+Indignation aside, I had quite the epiphany.
+What if I was only applying my own assumptions/perceptions of what fishing meant to me?
+I failed to understand what fishing meant to hubby.
+So, I thought about it . . .

-He loves the act of throwing a line into stilled water, watching the undulating ripple dissipate, while anxiously awaiting that pull of power from the unknown at the other end of the line.
-He calls this his time of peace–where the mind is free to roam and relax against the calm embrace of nature.
-I get that now, that was the intended comparison.
-I was simply hung up on that single word: hobby!
-I wanted a more precise and elegant lexicon to acknowledge my efforts.
+He loves throwing a line into stilled water, watching the undulating ripples, anxiously awaiting that pull from the other end.
+He calls this time his peace.
+Mind roaming, relaxed, and embracing nature.
+So, I get that now.
+Maybe that was the intended comparison.
+I was simply hung up on the word “hobby.”
+Maybe I expected a more elegant lexicon to acknowledge my efforts.

-Don’t get me wrong!
-I do consider writing much more difficult than fishing, of course.
-I mean–writing is a very internal process, it requires lots of synapses to snap and flick just right, in an often frustrating attempt to conjure up new worlds, and characters that actually think and feel and act in all sorts of crazy ways.
-It is truly exhausting, and arduous and rarely easy.
-Whereas, fishing is an external interaction in a living, tangible environment.
-Yet, in the end, both could or should provide the same result: that Zen-like trance, that feeling of unawareness to all those walls that otherwise enclose us.
+I mean, writing is a very internal process, requiring lots of snapping synapses to flick just right.
+It is hard, frustrating sometimes, conjuring up new worlds, or characters that actually think and feel and act in all sorts of crazy, human-ish ways.
+It can be exhausting.
+Whereas, fishing is an external interaction in the living, tangible environment—outside of self.
+Yet, in the end, both can provide the same result: a feeling of unawareness to the walls of everyday life that otherwise enclose us.

-Sometimes, I think we all get so hung up on the words and their meanings, and our own (mis)perceptions, that we don’t stop to realize that not everyone shares the same definitions and interpretations.
+Sometimes, I think we all get hung up on the precise meaning of words, adding in our own (mis)perceptions too.
+We don’t stop to realize that not everyone shares the same experiences and interpretations.